 Since phobias are linked with anxiety disorder, patients can try another treatment method to live a less stressful life.
 Patients often find relief by regular mediation, cutting back on caffeine and alcohol, and getting adequate sleep.

 There have also been many studies on the link between vitamins and anxiety and depression.
-According to research, by increasing your intake of specific vitamins, you can decrease your levels of anxiety and depression.
+According to research, increasing your intake of specific vitamins can decrease your levels of anxiety and depression.